peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 * <code>errorThrow</code> - If true, will throw an exception if invalid byte sequences (in the detected encoding) are found in the byte stream.
-If false, replaces those byte sequences with replacement characters (U + FFFD) as the stream is read.
+If false, replaces those byte sequences with replacement characters (U+FFFD) as the stream is read.

 * <code>dontSkipUtf8Bom</code> - If the stream is detected as UTF-8 and this parameter